Last updated on : 08 Jul, 2025

 The antioxidant properties of ragi help purify the blood, reduce inflammation, and promote skin healing, effectively reducing acne, boils, and other skin conditions.
 Consuming ragi regularly can lead to clearer, glowy skin with improved complexion.

-Ragi is generally safe cereal, but excessive intake or food allergies may lead to certain side effects.
-Some people may experience stomach discomforts such as bloating, gas, or diarrhoea if consuming ragi in large amounts.
+Ragi is generally a safe cereal, but excessive intake or food allergies may lead to certain side effects.
+Some people may experience stomach discomfort, such as bloating, gas, or diarrhoea, if consuming ragi in large amounts.
 Additionally, ragi contains oxalic acid, which may interfere with calcium absorption and contribute to the formation of kidney stones in susceptible individuals.

 Takeaway